(Review) Room007 Select Sol Madrid

 Here is a list of things you need to know about the room007 Select Sol:

-- Check-in isn’t until 2pm but if you arrive early, like we did, the staff will store your luggage in safety so you can explore the city first and rest at your room later;
+- Check-in isn’t until 2pm, but if you arrive early as we did, the staff will store your luggage so you can explore the city first and rest at your room later;

 - Breakfast is served at a cafe around the corner for an extra fee of €3 per person (if you’re the kind of traveler who leaves the hotel very early to explore the city on foot, like me, breakfast included isn’t really that important since you probably won’t benefit from it anyway.
 However, having this option is nice on check out day, for example.);

 - When booking a room, pay attention to the description of the types of rooms available (although all of them have the same standard features, the room size and location may vary according to the selected price point);

 - The hotel is surrounded by cafes, restaurants, bars, and supermarkets, so it takes less than five minutes (literally, turning a corner) to find a place to eat out or have a glass of tinto de verano (to all the people cringing at the idea of drinking red wine with ice cubes and orange soda, when in Madrid…);

 - Room007 Select Sol is within walking distance of the following Metro stations: Opera (2 minutes), Sol (5 minutes), Callao (5 minutes);

 - Nearby neighborhoods, within walking distance: La Latina (12 minutes), Barrio de las Letras – Plaza de Santa Ana (11 minutes), Chueca (20 minutes);